MichaelAugustine/WordCloud-in-R/README.md

 Commit changes: You can also make changes  on specific lines of code or on pull requests if you have specific feedback on a particular aspect of the repository.

+## Contact info

+Feel free to contact me to discuss any issues, questions, or comments.please reach out at michaelaugustine003@gmail.com

+My contact info can be found on my [GitHub page](https://github.com/MichaelAugustine).